The Lauren Vellequette Mystery Series

 Fiction / Lesbian Mystery

-Killed in Escrow introduces Jennifer L. Jordan's second psychological mystery series, following her popular Kristin Ashe series.
+Killed in Escrow introduces Jennifer L. Jordan's second lesbian mystery series, following her popular Kristin Ashe series.

-In book one, lesbian real estate agent Lauren Vellequette embarks on a new career in private investigation.
+Disillusioned with her real estate career and life in general, lesbian Lauren Vellequette follows her dream of venturing into private investigation.
 She cracks cases with the help of Rollie Austin, a 65-year-old seasoned private eye with a love for surveillance gadgets, and Sasha Fuller, a 17-year-old intern who introduces new employment demands on a daily basis.

 Together, the three women spend as much time propping each other up as they do unraveling mysteries.
-But they need to get to the bottom of several compelling questions: Who was the hit-and-run driver who killed an idealistic young woman as she jogged along a parkway in Denver, Colorado?
-What was the real story behind the alleged longest hole in one in U.S. golf history?
-Was a cut-rate kitchen remodelling project a deal too good to be true?
+But they need to get to the bottom of several compelling questions: Who is the hit-and-run driver who killed an idealistic young woman as she jogged along a parkway in Denver, Colorado?
+What is the real story behind the alleged longest hole in one in U.S. golf history?
+Why is inventory disappearing from a kitchen contractor's warehouse?

 And most important of all, how will Lauren answer her own deadly question?